nyangkosense/filemon/README.md

 2025-09-04 11:50:49 DELETE /tmp/dddd pid=31486 user=smi gid=1000 comm=mksh cwd=/tmp
 ```

+filemon prints directly to `stdout` because that is a universal interface.
+Other formats (e.g., JSON, XML, or databases) impose structure and assumptions on the output, locking you into specific use cases or requiring additional processing tools.
+If you want JSON for example, you can pipe the output to a formatter.
+If you want to filter specific fields, `grep`, `sed`, `cut` or `awk` can do it for you.

 ## How It Works

-The program uses `inotify` to monitor file operations, enhanced by two methods for associating events with processes:
+filemon uses `inotify` to monitor file operations, enhanced by two methods for associating events with processes:

  When running as root, it uses `fanotify` to obtain exact PIDs for write operations.
 Events from inotify and fanotify are correlated by matching paths and timestamps.